A property manager’s work is never done. The everyday job list includes:

 - Managing the budget and maintaining property records

 These tasks easily could fill more than an eight-hour workday, yet a critical “to do” item is missing from the list – managing risk.
-While the best property managers focus on income-generating and cost-cutting tasks, failing to prioritize risk mitigation and insurance compliance could create the biggest cost of all.
+While the best property managers focus on income-generating and cost-cutting tasks, failing to prioritize risk mitigation and commercial liability insurance compliance could create the biggest cost of all.

 Why make risk management a priority?

 Property management is risk management.
 Consider these numbers that illustrate why:

 - More than 4.1 million US workers suffer a serious job-related injury or illness every year.

 - About 2 million American workers are victims of workplace violence annually with a higher prevalence among operations exchanging money including retail, restaurant and bar tenants.

 - From 2014-2016 non-residential building fires resulted in $2.4 billion in annual property losses with cooking causing about 30% of the fires.

 - Costs and compensation paid in the US tort system totaled $250 billion from general and commercial liability exposure in 2016.

 With numbers like these, luck cannot be a loss prevention strategy.